vast-data/cosmos-labs/lab2/README.md

 This lab demonstrates how to build a metadata system using the VAST Management System (VMS) and the official vastpy Python SDK.
 You'll create a storage organization system that can handle current and future data volumes, enabling researchers to quickly locate datasets by mission parameters, timestamps, and data quality metrics.

 **Note:** This lab focuses on the infrastructure and workflow design.
-The search functionality is simplified.

 ## Learning Objectives